jamesturk/scrapeghost/docs/index.md

 **That's it!**

+Read the [tutorial](tutorial.md) for a step-by-step guide to building a scraper.

 ### Command Line Usage Example

 If you've installed the package (e.g. with `pipx`), you can use the `scrapeghost` command line tool to experiment.